hmspns/eventsourcing.net/src/EventSourcing.Net.Storage.SQLite/readme.md

-﻿This package provides functionality to use Postgres DB as the events store.
+﻿This package provides functionality to use SQLite DB as the events store.

 ### Configuration example